Introduction

 Defining the Role of a Database Administrator (DBA)

-A DBA job is a vital IT role responsible for the management and upkeep of an organization’s data systems.
+A is a vital IT role responsible for the management and upkeep of an organization’s data systems.
 This multifaceted role includes a range of responsibilities such as:

 - Database design